mohimanilab/Seq2PKS/README.md

 sudo docker run -it -v $(pwd):/usr/src/app/mnt --privileged --entrypoint /bin/bash seq2pks
 ```

-Here is an example of running with a FASTA file as input:
+Here is an example of running with a FASTA file and a MZ file as input:

 ```
 cp /path/to/source/{sample.fasta,sample_spectra.mzML} .